uki32/shopping-cart/README.md

 To run the app

-download the zipped tag, unpack to your desired location, in cmd run commands: composer install<br>
+download the zipped tag, unpack to your desired location, in cmd run commands:<br>
+composer install<br>
 php artisan migrate<br>
 php artisan db:seed to test-fill the migrated database.<br>